Anyonic statistics revealed by the Hong-Ou-Mandel dip for fractional excitations

 The fractional quantum Hall effect (FQHE) is known to host anyons, quasiparticles whose statistics is intermediate between bosonic and fermionic.
 We show here that Hong-Ou-Mandel (HOM) interferences between excitations created by narrow voltage pulses on the edge states of a FQHE system at low temperature show a direct signature of anyonic statistics.
 The width of the HOM dip is universally fixed by the thermal time scale, independently of the intrinsic width of the excited fractional wavepackets.
 This universal width can be related to the anyonic braiding of the incoming excitations with thermal fluctuations created at the quantum point contact.
 We show that this effect could be realistically observed with periodic trains of narrow voltage pulses using current experimental techniques.

 Fractional quantum Hall effect (FQHE) is an important example of a many-body system where electronic correlations have an essential impact.\cite{stormer99} When a fraction $\nu$ of the states of the lowest Landau level is occupied, the system reaches a state which cannot be understood without electronic interactions.
 The well-known Laughlin wavefunction describes the highly correlated ground state of the FQHE when $\nu=1/(2n+1)$ for $n$ integer.
 The fundamental excitations of the FQHE are anyons: quasiparticles which bear a fractional charge, and obey fractional statistics.\cite{Arovas1984,stern08} In a given Laughlin state, when two anyons are exchanged, the system acquires a phase $\mbox{exp}(i \pi \nu)$, to be contrasted with the $\pm 1$ of bosonic/fermionic statistics.
-More complex fractions exist beyond the Laughlin series.
-They are described with more involved states than the Laughlin wavefunction, with correspondingly more complex statistics.
-In particular, some states are believed to obey non-Abelian statistics, which could have important consequences for applications in quantum computing \cite{nayak08}.
+More complex fractions exist, potentially hosting non-Abelian anyons, relevant for quantum computing applications.\cite{nayak08}

-Experimental demonstration of these exceptional properties have lead to an intense activity.
-A fractional charge $e/3$ was observed for the Laughlin state with $\nu=1/3$ more than twenty years ago, by measuring the shot noise across a quantum point contact (QPC) in the tunneling regime, where individual fractional quasiparticles can tunnel between opposite edge states.\cite{saminadayar97,depicciotto97,Kapfer2019,Bisognin2019} Fractional statistics, however, has proved more difficult to observe.
+A fractional charge $e/3$ was experimentally observed for the Laughlin state with $\nu=1/3$ more than twenty years ago, by measuring the shot noise across a quantum point contact (QPC) in the tunneling regime, where individual fractional quasiparticles can tunnel between opposite edge states.\cite{saminadayar97,depicciotto97,Kapfer2019,Bisognin2019} Fractional statistics, however, has proved more difficult to observe.
 Only very recently, two different experiments have been able to clearly show specific signatures directly associated with the fractional statistics of anyonic quasiparticles.\cite{bartolomei20,nakamura20}